tayfunceylan/portfolio/README.md

 # Portfolio

 Hello, this is my personal homepage.
-I am studying IT security at the Ruhr University Bochum.
+In this project, i want learn and have fun with svelte, tailwindcss and devcontainer.

 ## Dev Container